Queen of Hearts (Alice's Adventures in Wonderland): Once Upon a Time

 The Queen of Hearts appears in the Once Upon a Time episode "Hat Trick", played by Jennifer Koenig.
-In the show's second season, it is revealed that the Queen of Hearts is, in fact, Cora (Barbara Hershey) the mother of the Wicked Witch of the West and the Evil Queen.
+In the show's second season, it is revealed that the Queen of Hearts is, in fact, Cora (Barbara Hershey), the mother of the Evil Queen and the Wicked Witch of the West.
 In her earlier life, Cora (portrayed by Rose McGowan) was also the miller's daughter (the heroine of the Rumpelstiltskin story).

 Cora abandons her first born, Zelena, after realising that the father is not royalty as she believed.
 When she has a baby girl with King Henry, she names her Regina and raises Regina to be queen.
 Cora stages the death of Snow White's mother, and manipulates Regina into becoming Snow's stepmother by marrying the girl's father, King Leopold.
 After killing Regina's true love, Daniel the stable boy, Regina banishes Cora to Wonderland through a looking-glass, where she eventually becomes the Queen of Hearts.
 The show's spin-off, Once Upon a Time in Wonderland, shows that Cora was the Red Queen's tutor in magic whilst in Wonderland; Cora apparently ruled part of the land and was a political rival of the Red King.

 Years later, after Regina has become the Evil Queen, she sets out to cast a Dark Curse and send all the fairytale characters to the Land Without Magic.
 Regina hires Captain Hook to kill Cora so she won't follow Regina to this new land.
 However, Cora convinces Hook to team up with her, and once the curse is eventually broken, Cora and Hook travel to the town of Storybrooke where Regina believes her mother is dead.
 Cora thwarts Regina's plans for redemption by framing her for murder in order to manipulate her back into villainy so that they can take over the town and kill Rumplestiltskin, obtaining his great power.
 However, Snow White tricks Regina into killing Cora before they succeed.

 Years later, Cora's soul resides in the Underworld, believing Regina to be her unfinished business.
 When a redeemed Regina visits the Underworld with her new allies, Cora reunites with her daughter and, forcibly working for Hades, tries to convince Regina to go home.
 When Zelena, who has grown up to be the Wicked Witch of the West, visits the Underworld, Cora realises that her unfinished business was to make amends with the daughter she abandoned and unite her estranged daughters.
 Cora is successful with both, and is finally able to move on to Mount Olympus.